openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     -03

-    * sub_jwk made optional for sub type DID and mandatory for subtype jwk thumbprint
+    * sub_jwk made optional for ID Token Sub Identifier Type DID and mandatory for subtype jwk thumbprint
     * Added text that nonce is mandatory
     * Replaced vp claim with reference to OIDC4VP draft
     * Adopted SIOP chooser as SIOP Discovery